ayori13/terraform-iac-lab/README.md

-# terraform-iac-lab
-Repository created with Terraform for IaC lab
+# Terraform IaC Lab

+This repository was created automatically using Terraform.

+## Purpose

+Learning Infrastructure as Code with Terraform and GitHub.

+## Created by

+Student's report for DevOps tools course.